 3. What did you like or dislike about the pacing?

-4. Did too many characters and subplots make confuse an otherwise great storyline?
+4. Did too many characters and subplots confuse an otherwise great storyline?

 However, I will say this: The genre is suspense-thriller, right?
-Make sure as you’re writing your story it provides both suspense and thrills.
+As you’re writing your story, make sure that it provides both suspense and thrills.
 That’s the secret formula!

 End chapters on cliffhangers, keep readers guessing from page to page, and thrill them through the use of action elements.